tBaxter/questions-for-employers/README.md

 **Tell me about a situation where someone raised a concern about DE&I or ethics?** How was it handled?
 If not, have there really not been any?
 Is management listening?

+**Tell me about the organization demographics, particularly leadership.** Bad orgs don’t know or get defensive; good orgs are open and transparent; great orgs share what they’re doing to improve.

+**Tell me about your effort to attract a diverse pool of candidates.**

+**Tell me about your efforts to _retain_ a diverse group of employees.** This one is particular useful when paired with the previous.

+**Tell me about a time when a challenge or suggestion from a person of color was acted on in their favor?** How long ago was that?

+**What happened the last time an employee who wasn't a white cisgender male critiqued something your organization had done?**

+**What metrics are you currently using to track DE&I?**

+**What specifically are you doing to drive greater diversity in management?**

+**What benefits do you expect from increasing diversity among leadership?**

+**What benefits do you expect from increasing diversity across the org?**